DimitrisBinichakis/CyberYoddha-2020/README.md

 ###  Cyber  Yoddha  CTF

-We managed to place top 12% out of all the teams that participated in this CTF , and for that I have to thank my team for the effort and time they put in solving challenges !
+We managed to place top 12% out of all the teams that participated in this CTF , and for that \n I have to thank my team for the effort and time they put in solving challenges !